 Rocha dos Bordões

-Located on the southwest part of the island, this area has about 10 hectares and a maximum altitude of 493 metres.
+This area, located in the southwest part of the island, has about 10 hectares and a maximum altitude of 493 metres.

 Rocha dos Bordões presents itself as vertical rocky columns of great dimension, which resemble staffs (bordões) made of rock, therefore its name (Rock of Staffs), and is located near the road between the Mosteiro and Lajedo parishes.